-Important dates (subject to change - please check course website for announcements):
+Important dates (subject to change (in particular depending on the number of different projects) - please check course website for announcements):

-- November 16: A preliminary abstract of the project is due before class this day. - December 7: Each group will make a short presentation (5 minutes) about their project.
-If there are too many groups to present on just one class, some groups will present on December 1.
-The slides for the project are due a day before the presentation.
-I will merge all of the slides on the same pdf file to minimize the time spent in transitions between groups. - December 7: The project report is due before class this day.
+- March 8: A preliminary abstract of the project is due before class this day (by email to both instructors). - April 26 and May 3: Each student will make a short presentation (5 minutes) about their project.
+Depending on the number of presents, some might have to present on April 19.
+The slides for the project are due a day before the presentation (by email to both instructors).
+I will merge all of the slides on the same pdf file to minimize the time spent in transitions between students.
+For groups of two students, which student should present a different part of the project. - April 26: The project report is due before class this day (by email to both instructors).
+If presentations start on April 19, due date will be changed to that, we should know before Spring Break, be sure to check for announcements and sign up for Piazza announcements.

 I am here to help: if you have any question or concern, want to discuss a problem, or brainstorm about any research idea, just stop by during office hours or email me and we'll schedule a time to meet.
 Also, please let me know of your goals for your project and keep me up to date on your progress on it.
+There is also a feedback form on the website, be sure to explore the course website.